 On the safety front, Mitsubishi equips its new plug-in hybrid SUV with rear parking sensors, Forward Collision Mitigation (FCM), Predictive Forward Collision Warning (PFCW), Active Blind Spot Assist (ABSA), Blind Spot Warning (BSW) with Lane Change Assist (LCA), Rear Cross Traffic Alert (RCTA), Lane Departure Warning and Prevention (LDW & LDP), and Trailer Stability Assist (TSA) as standard.

 The SE trim offers more styling and luxury with features like 20″ two-tone alloy wheels, a leather-wrapped steering wheel, a leather-wrapped shift knob, and artificial leather seating surfaces.
-It offers more safety as well, with a multi-view camera system, front parking sensors, LED front fog lights, and MI-PILOT with Adaptive Cruise Control, Lane Keep Assist, Lane Departure Prevention, and Traffic Sign Recognition.
+It offers more safety as well, with a multi-view camera system, front parking sensors, LED front fog lights, and MI-PILOT with Adaptive Cruise Control (ACC) with Stop & Go Lane, Lane Keep Assist (LKA), Lane Departure Prevention (LDP), and Traffic Sign Recognition (TSR).

-The 2023 Mitsubishi Outlander PHEV clubs a 2.4-liter MIVEC gasoline engine with a 114-hp electric motor at the front and a 134-hp electric motor at the rear.
+The 2024 Mitsubishi Outlander PHEV clubs a 2.4-liter MIVEC gasoline engine with a 114-hp electric motor at the front and a 134-hp electric motor at the rear.
 This combination gives 248 hp of combined power and 332 lb.-ft. of combined torque.
-The electric motors’ energy source is a larger, 20 kWh lithium-ion battery pack.
-Mitsubishi has mounted it below the floor and between the wheels to give the 2023 Outlander PHEV a low center of gravity without affecting the ground clearance much.
+The electric motors’ energy source is a 20 kWh lithium-ion battery pack.
+Mounted below the floor and between the wheels, it presents the SUV with a low center of gravity and doesn’t affect the ground clearance much.

 The driver can select from four operating modes using a button on the center console: EV, Save, Charge, and Normal.
-The EV mode is self-explanatory, shutting off the engine and driving the vehicle solely on electricity.
+The EV mode shuts off the engine and drives the vehicle solely on electricity.
 The Save mode stores the energy of the battery pack for a planned later use, say for when you reach back home late at night and don’t want to wake up your neighbors and family.